 Among her friends, Joy was known for her graciousness, as well as her style and love of beauty.
 She enjoyed travel, and, with her husband, Bob, traveled widely to Cambodia, Ireland, Italy, Vietnam, and many times to her beloved India.

 Joy is survived by her husband, Bob Richardson; her daughters, Paige Becher Langston (John) of Goldsboro, NC, Kristin Becher Frankum (Charles) of Denver, Co, from her first marriage to F. James Becher of Winston-Salem, NC; grandchildren, Jack, Catherine, and Gray Langston, Carter, Davis, and Charlie Frankum; brother, Ted Wohlbruck; her sister-in-law, Nancy Wohlbruck; many nieces and nephews; and her loving caregiver, Kelly Cope.

 She was preceded death by her parents; her brother, Everette Wohlbruck; and her sister-in-law, Virginia Wohlbruck.

 A celebration of the life of Joy will be held at the family home at 12:00 PM Saturday, January 4, 2020.

 In lieu of flowers, donations can be made to Habitat Humanity of Greensboro, Hospice of the Piedmont, and the Michael J. Fox Foundation.

 Wright Funerals-Cremations is in charge of arrangements.

-To send flowers to Joyann's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joyann Wohlbruck Becher, please visit our floral store.